Federal cabinet set to mull over 21-point agenda

 Meeting will be held at 4pm in Prime Minister House

-ISLAMABAD (Dunya News) – The agenda for the federal cabinet meeting set to be held today (Monday), have been issued, Dunya News reported.
+ISLAMABAD (Dunya News) – The agenda for the federal cabinet meeting set to be held today (Monday) has been issued, Dunya News reported.

 According to the notification, the meeting will be held at 4pm in the Prime Minister House in which 21-point agenda will come under discussion.